-- 16 To start testing any SAP system, it is a prerequisite to have test data identified and in place. - 17 Practical experience shows that test data preparation is a time-consuming activity of software - 18 testing, this is especially true for SAP projects.
-In SAP we use both regular test data (for testing - 19 specific testcases like creating a sales order) and master data (that needs to be set up in advance to - 20 make testing possible). - 21 Master data tends to be relatively static.
-Examples of master data in SAP include the information in - business partner records.
+To start testing any SAP system, it is a prerequisite to have test data identified and in place.
+Practical experience shows that test data preparation is a time-consuming activity of software testing, this is especially true for SAP projects.
+In SAP we use both regular test data (for testing specific testcases like creating a sales order) and master data (that needs to be set up in advance to make testing possible).

+Master data tends to be relatively static.
+Examples of master data in SAP include the information in business partner records.
 This is all the static data about suppliers and customers.
-Master data can - 23 also determine the behavior of SAP (e.g. condition records).
-An example of master data is employee - 24 master data with information like employee name and social security number. - 25 Selecting and using test data in SAP can be very time-consuming for the following reasons: Complex - data structures, data duplication, data privacy, data consistency, lack of standardization, and - 27 specific data & systems settings. - 28 The candidate understands the structure of SAP test data and master data. - 29 The candidate understands the challenges of selecting and using proper test data in SAP systems. - 31 Book: chapter 31.
+Master data can also determine the behavior of SAP (e.g. condition records).
+An example of master data is employee master data with information like employee name and social security number.

+Selecting and using test data in SAP can be very time-consuming for the following reasons: Complex data structures, data duplication, data privacy, data consistency, lack of standardization, and specific data & systems settings.

+The candidate understands the structure of SAP test data and master data.

+The candidate understands the challenges of selecting and using proper test data in SAP systems.

-32 Syllabus: section 7.1.
+Book: chapter 31.
+Syllabus: section 7.1.

-33 3.6.
+3.6.
 SAP organizational change management (LO23; K2)

-- 34 Organizational Change Management (OCM) is a discipline that supports organizations and their - 35 employees in smoothly and successfully introducing an intended change into their ways of working. - 36 Implementing a change within an organization is often complex and has an impact on people's - 37 everyday work.
-Therefore, consciously thinking about how to introduce the change and guiding - organizations and their employees towards it is very important. - 39 The candidate understands the general aim of Organizational Change Management and which - 40 elements are frequently used to achieve successful change implementation. - 41 Syllabus: section 6.3.
+Organizational Change Management (OCM) is a discipline that supports organizations and their employees in smoothly and successfully introducing an intended change into their ways of working.
+Implementing a change within an organization is often complex and has an impact on people's everyday work.
+Therefore, consciously thinking about how to introduce the change and guiding organizations and their employees towards it is very important.

+The candidate understands the general aim of Organizational Change Management and which elements are frequently used to achieve successful change implementation.

-1 3.7.
-SAP test execution (LO24; K2)
+3.7.
+SAP test execution (LO24: K2)

-- 2 Test execution is the execution of tests by running the system under test.
-Test execution obtains the - 3 actual results that can be compared with the expected results to determine whether the tests have - 4 passed or failed.
-This is part of dynamic testing. - 5 The candidate understands what test execution is and how test execution is done in SAP projects - 6 with one or more test varieties. - 7 Book: section 5.5, chapters 33 and 34. - 8 Syllabus: section 6.8.
+Test execution is the execution of tests by running the system under test.
+Test execution obtains the actual results that can be compared with the expected results to determine whether the tests have passed or failed.
+This is part of dynamic testing.

+The candidate understands what test execution is and how test execution is done in SAP projects with one or more test varieties.

+Book: section 5.5, chapters 33 and 34.

-10 3.8.
+3.8.
 Test Design - Path Testing (LO26; K3)

-- Path testing aims to demonstrate that all combinations of N consecutive paths in a process flow are - 12 covered.
-A path in this context consists of all steps between a decision point and the next decision - point, or between the start and the first decision point, or between the last decision point and the - 14 end. - 15 The candidate can apply the coverage type "Path Coverage" with Test Depth Level 1 (TDL-1) and the - test design technique "Process Cycle Test" to a given test basis.
+Path testing aims to demonstrate that all combinations of N consecutive paths in a process flow are covered.
+A path in this context consists of all steps between a decision point and the next decision point, or between the start and the first decision point, or between the last decision point and the end.

+The candidate can apply the coverage type "Path Coverage" with Test Depth Level 1 (TDL-1) and the test design technique "Process Cycle Test" to a given test basis.

-18 Book: section 46.3, template path testing on www.TMAP.net.
+Book: section 46.3, template path testing on www.TMAP.net.